usgs/libcomcat/README.md

                  [-o] [-a] [-t] [-f {csv,tab}] [-v]

 Download basic earthquake information in line format (csv, tab, etc.).

+    To download basic event information (time,lat,lon,depth,magnitude) and moment tensor components for a box around New Zealand during 2013:

+    getcsv.py -o -b 163.213 -178.945 -48.980 -32.324 -s 2013-01-01 -e 2014-01-01 > nz.csv

+    Events which do not have a value for a given field (moment tensor components, for example), will have the string "nan" instead.

+    Note that when specifying a search box that crosses the -180/180 meridian, you simply specify longitudes as you would if you were not crossing that meridian.

 optional arguments:
   -h, --help            show this help message and exit